Vladimir Vujović (footballer, born 1982): Vostok

 His experience in the Russian Premier League was a good recommendation for Kazakh side FC Vostok who were newly promoted in the 2011 Kazakhstan Premier League.
 However the team was not balanced enough to survive at Kazakh elite, and finished bottom and relegated.

 Al Ahed

 Vujović moved this time to Beirut, where he joined Al Ahed FC and finished third in the 2011–12 Lebanese Premier League.

 Shenyang Shenbei

 Already in Asia, Vujović next stop was to be China.
 He signed with Shenyang Shenbei and played with them the entire season of 2012 China League One.
 His club failed promotion to the Chinese top-league.

 Petrovac

 Vujović was back home where he played with OFK Petrovac the first half of the 2013–14 Montenegrin First League.

 Persib Bandung

-He was signed by Persib Bandung on 11 December 2013.
+He was signed by Persib Bandung on 11 December 2013 and stayed the next 4 years.
+After 19 years, in his first season in the club, Persib Bandung became Champion of Indonesian Super League 2014 and Vladimir was chosen as a best defender in Indonesia.
+In October 2015, Vladimir with Persib Bandung achieved one more trophy, this time became Champion of President cup, first ever played in Indonesia.
+On 1 December 2017, Vujovic finished contract with Persib Bandung after 4 seasons.

 Bhayangkara

-On 8 December 2018, he officially announced his retirement from professional football.
+On 8 December 2018, he officially announced his retirement from professional football after successful season with Bhayangkara Presisi Indonesia F.C. where he collected 32 matches and scored 2 goals.